This company is not yet accredited. To learn more, see reviews below or submit your own.

 Every time I take the vehicle there, once come back there's something else, the car is very unreliable, and Nissan say they have done 146 point inspection on it before they sell it to a customer.
 When talk about replacing vehicle, I owe more on the vehicle then its worth and ended up losing more money.
 They should be courteous enough to replace the vehicle, but Nissan of McKinney really sucks.
 I am not getting any Nissan for rest of my life and all the advice this to friends, family and co-workers.
 This record is not up to date; my car is still at the dealership with steering issue.

-Nissan of McKinney Company Profile
+Nissan of McKinney Company Information

 - Company Name: